 A tribute to Santi Cazorla, master of not one, not two but three roles at Arsenal

-When Arsene Wenger snapped up Santi Cazorla in the summer of 2012, few thought much of it.
-Six years later, he left Arsenal as one of the Frenchman’s greatest signings and one of the fans’ most beloved players.
+When Arsene Wenger signed Santi Cazorla in the summer of 2012, few thought much of it.
+Six years later, he left Arsenal as one of the manager’s greatest signings and one of the fans’ most beloved players.
 And he could’ve been so much more.

 That same summer of 2012, Robin van Persie was set to leave for Manchester United and all anybody cared about was who would be signed to replace him.
 Lukas Podolski and Olivier Giroud were eventually handed the unenviable task.

 Considering the Dutchman ended up leading United to the title and scoring more goals than Podolski and Giroud combined, it could very well have been regarded as a poor transfer window.
 Thanks almost entirely to the signing of Cazorla for what now looks like an absolute bargain of £15million, it would go down as one of Wenger’s best.

 The first task for every new signing is to win over their new club’s fans.
 Podolski and Giroud failed to do so on their debuts, with both unable to find the back of the net in a 0-0 draw against Sunderland, but Cazorla immediately impressed.

 With Alex Song signing for Barcelona and injuries keeping Aaron Ramsey and Jack Wilshere out, the Spaniard was tasked with being the team’s creator in chief.
 He rose to the challenge and then some, creating numerous chances that his team-mates failed to convert, earning Man of the Match in the process.